-Mrs. Perna, LMC Assistant and Ms. Hoyle Ross, LMC Director
+Mrs. Perna, LMC Assistant and Dr. Hoyle Ross, LMC Director

-Ms. Hoyle Ross (pictured on right) became Spring Brook's LMC Director in 2009.
+Dr. Hoyle Ross (pictured on right) became Spring Brook's LMC Director in 2009.
 She is extremely enthusiastic about creating student motivation for learning.
-She has a BA from St. Olaf College, a Masters of Library and Information Science from the University of Illinois (Urbana-Champaign), and is National Board certified.
-Teaching at Spring Brook makes Ms. Hoyle Ross ecstatic and she loves learning with students and sharing book recommendations.
+She has a BA from St. Olaf College, a Masters of Library and Information Science from the University of Illinois (Urbana-Champaign), a Doctorate from Judson University, and is National Board certified.
+Teaching at Spring Brook makes Dr. Hoyle Ross ecstatic and she loves learning with students and sharing book recommendations.
 In her free time, she likes traveling with her husband, reading children and young adult literature, and ballroom dancing.

 Our Mission Statement:

-To Provide lessons, activities, and resources that assist students and staff in becoming effective users of information, developing a pattern of life-long learning, and fostering a love of reading.
+To provide lessons, activities, and resources that assist students and staff to become effective users of information, develop a pattern of life-long learning, and foster a love of reading.

-Students may come to the LMC anytime to check out library materials, use the maker station, conduct research, pleasure read, or use computers during the school day with teacher permission.
+Students may come to the LMC anytime to check out library materials, use our MakerSpace, conduct research, pleasure read, or use computers during the school day with teacher permission.
 Students are encouraged to come to the LMC as often as needed.
 The LMC Director, the LMC assistant, or LMC volunteers are available to assist them.

 The World Book Encyclopedia, BrainPop, and Pebble Go are just a few of the research resources are available to students.
 There is home access for all three.
 Please use your child's Google login and password to access the "home access" for the username and passwords for each resource.